 I love the beauty of nature in all its forms - the flora, the fauna and the landscape, from the grandeur of the mountains, to the deserts, to the sea, I find the beauty, the terror and the wonders of nature awe inspiring.
 I'm sure there is a like minded soul out there with whom to share these wonders, someone with whom to grow old and stay young.
 What was that, he said? *smile* You know what I mean.

-Regular long walks keep me reasonably fit.
-I love to walk in the mountains, beside a crystal clear mountain stream, along the coast, through a forest, but mainly on a golf course.
+I'm reasonably fit.
+I love to be in the mountains, beside a crystal clear mountain stream, along the coast, in a rain forest and even on a golf course.
 I like also to ride my bike, not madly fast, but as a tourer along some of the more picturesque trails here in Oz.
 There's room in the boot for another set of golf clubs or another bike on the roof-rack whatever your fancy.

-Just occasionally, I also like to dabble in the fine art of fly-casting.
+Just occasionally, I also like to dabble in the artful pursuit of fly-fishing.
 It really is a beautiful thing to do while immersed in nature.

 I'm looking to soon take up pilates - if that's your thing, an introduction wouldn't go astray at all.